-Red Hat Quarkus native applications monitoring with metrics and logs
+Red Hat Quarkus native applications monitoring

-Red Hat Quarkus is an open source Java framework optimized for GraalVM to make Java a valuable citizen in the world of microservices.
+Red Hat Quarkus is an open source Java framework optimized for GraalVM Native Images to make Java a valuable citizen in the world of microservices.
 Quarkus belongs to the family of full-stack frameworks tailored for Kubernetes.
 It includes modern Java libraries and follows the latest Java standards.

 Prerequisites